 On the other hand, reducing energy consumption is not just good for the environment, but also for saving money.
 So why shouldn’t we do it?

 Which destinations around the world serve you as examples?
 Where do you look for inspiration?

-Aspen Snowmass and Vail resorts are two inspiring companies in winter sport destinations.
-From Aspen Snowmass I got the idea of founding an environmental foundation: the Greenstyle Foundation is dedicated to preserving and developing the environment across the destination Flims/Laax.
+Aspen Snowmass and Vail resorts are two inspiring companies in winter sports destinations.
+From Aspen Snowmass, I got the idea of founding an environmental foundation: the Greenstyle Foundation is dedicated to preserving and developing the environment across the destination Flims/Laax.

-We also have a yearly climate kic bootcamp in LAAX, where innovative start-ups receive coaching and can present their ideas.
+We also have a yearly climate kick boot camp in LAAX, where innovative start-ups receive coaching and can present their ideas.

 Climate change and seasonality are two challenges frequently mentioned in connection with destination sustainability, especially mountain tourism.
 How do you approach those at WAG, and across the destination?